 The Virtual Laboratory (V-Lab) program was created to eliminate the geographic and language constraints of our on-site ISAAC program, broadening our reach to serve a wider audience.
-State-of-the-art distance-learning technology and the capacity to provide real-time interpretation in more than 200 languages means S2S is no longer limited to those students, teachers, and volunteers who reside within commuting distance of the Technology Center in East Hanover, NJ.
+State-of-the-art distance-learning technology and the capacity to provide real-time interpretation in more than 200 languages means S2S is no longer limited to those students, teachers, and volunteers who reside within commuting distance of our Technology Centers in East Hanover or Newark, NJ.
 V-Lab gives us the means to expand our services nationally and globally, and to significantly impact the lives of tens of thousands more students.

 The V-Lab program uses Connectivity’s proprietary communications platform to enable students (grades 4-12) in their classrooms or non-traditional settings and the S2S Technology Center to simultaneously conduct a series of supplemental, age-appropriate, hands-on science experiments.
 S2S sends the experiment kits, trains the teachers, and conducts a joint session by use of video conferencing.
 S2S scientists demonstrate how to conduct each experiment and describe how the scientific techniques and learning principles are used in real world applications.
 Students may ask questions of the instructors in real time as the experiment is being conducted.
 Volunteer professionals, recruited by S2S through its network of supporting corporations, provide in-class mentoring and instruction.